What Will Happen if You Take Too Much Ketamine?

 Pharmaceutical ketamine is a prescription medication, mostly used in veterinary medicine, but diverted and other illicit forms of the drug are often abused recreationally.1 Ketamine is classified as a dissociative drug because it can alter a person’s sense of reality and cause feelings of detachment from one’s body and the environment.2

-Ketamine abuse may result in a host of harmful side effects (see below) and may eventually lead to addiction—an inability to stop using despite the harm doing so causes.1,2
+Ketamine misuse may result in a host of harmful side effects (see below) and may eventually lead to ketamine addiction—an inability to stop using the drug despite the harm doing so causes.1,2

 Ketamine use may be accompanied by unpleasant and sometimes dangerous side effects such as:1,4